 - If you’re a Henry Ford patient, you can login to your Henry Ford MyChart account, and access and print your vaccination record.
 Go to Health, then Health Summary, and then choose Immunizations.
 (Or go to Health Summary and then Immunizations through the app.)
 Note: This is a digital vaccination record and not a CDC card.
 You can also call your primary care provider for assistance.

 Helpful hints: Take a photo of your vaccination card or record and keep it on your phone.
-Do not laminate your card.
-Third shots and boosters can be added to your card.
+Do not laminate your card so additional doses and boosters can be added.

 Are walk-in COVID-19 and flu vaccinations available?

 No, vaccinations are available only by appointment.
 Please schedule a visit using MyChart or by calling your doctor’s office.
 If you do not have MyChart, register for MyChart today.